xinyuc8645/sep11-freedom-project/blog/entry03.md

 ```
 From the previous code in index, we know what each number in the parameters represent.
 So in this case it would be that, the phaser action will start from the last sprite since the direction is -1 and the 1 in the beginning means the transparent alpha value which is 1 meaning it will be fully visible after looping from end object to start.
 And lastly the step is -0.1 meaning everytime it loops the each sprite the alpha value of each will be decreased by -0.1.
 Meaning let's say if there is 3 sprites.
 It starts at the 3rd sprite which is the end, by which the alpha value is 1, then the 2nd sprite alpha value will be 0.9 and so on
 ### Align To value
-Alignto, action code is basically helping you to line up more than 1+ sprite towards an specfic position in an scene.
+Alignto, action code is basically helping you to line up more than 1+ sprite towards an specific position in an scene.
 Or as phaser documentation describe it "as taking an array of sprites and lining up against each other"
 Let's take an closer look at an code example provided by phaser:
 ```js
 Phaser.Actions.AlignTo(items, position, [offsetX], [offsetY]);